hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/aries-acapy-plugins.md

             <td>
                 Bring back the redis_events integration tests that use additional plugin after repairing the build backend config line that was missing.

+Also: changed the integration image names so faber using the integration dockerfile with the additional plugin is different from alice using the normal dockerfile in the docker directory.
 Also: removed the `edit` condition for the PR workflow.
 It's not needed.
 Also: Had to add additional `$` character on the docker compose startup command on my linux machine.
 Not sure why?
 The workflow machine works with or without it.
             </td>